Skip to main content

 Institutions abroad, including remote international programs, have their own customary schedules for reporting grades and producing transcripts.
 Vanderbilt has no control over this process, which may take up to six months in extreme cases.
 Vanderbilt’s University Registrar will work as quickly as possible to process your Vanderbilt transcript, but only the host institution can expedite the reporting of your grades to VU.

 Vanderbilt translates grades from a number of institutions’ local scales.
-Where this is the case, prior to enrollment in international program courses students will be provided with Vanderbilt’s official grade conversion for the host institution.
+Where this is the case, prior to enrollment in international program courses, students will be provided with Vanderbilt’s official grade conversion for the host institution.
 Vanderbilt will use this scale to articulate all grades from the host institution, regardless of the subject area or language of instruction.

 Commitment Policy

-Commitment enables Vanderbilt and GEO to register the student and to bill the student account for tuition and fees associated with the chosen study abroad or remote international program.
+Commitment enables Vanderbilt and Study Abroad to register the student and to bill the student account for tuition and fees associated with the chosen study abroad or remote international program.
 Commitment also entails the acceptance of the Withdrawal Policy (see below).
 Note that signing commitment paperwork with one of our partners may also create a direct financial relationship between the student and that partner.

-GEO may administratively withdraw the applications of students who fail to commit by the Withdrawal Deadline; see section on Withdrawal Policy below.
+Vanderbilt Study Abroad may administratively withdraw the applications of students who fail to commit by the Withdrawal Deadline; see section on Withdrawal Policy below.

 Withdrawal Policy